microsoft/vscode-docs/docs/editor/workspace-trust.md

 Extensions can add custom text to the Extensions view Workspace Trust badge explaining the limitation when running in an untrusted folder.

-For example, the VS Code built-in PHP extension limits the use of the `
+For example, the VS Code built-in PHP extension limits the use of the `php.validate.executablePath` setting to trusted folders since overriding this setting could run a malicious program.

 ![PHP extension limited in Restricted Mode hover](images/workspace-trust/php-limited-hover.png)